Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Dynamic RADIUS will revolutionize the way certificate-based WPA2-Enterprise networks are run.
 Azure customers implementing certificate-based authentication no longer need to worry about certificate management and will benefit from runtime-level policy enforcement and security redundancies.
 Overall, the user experience will be vastly improved on all fronts.

 SecureW2 has affordable options for organizations of all sizes.
-Click here to see our Pricing.
+Click here for further details.